Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Ian took a step back.
 He’d really been hoping a moment’s peace might clear Bruuk’s head, but no such luck.

-“Bruuk…” he said, carefully, “...if you’re in there mate, you know I don’t mean you any harm.”
+"Bruuk…" he said, carefully, "...if you’re in there mate, you know I don’t mean you any harm."

 Probably a hard sell, what with his rifle at the low-ready, but frankly...Ian didn’t think he stood an ice cube’s chance in *hell* if Bruuk decided he wanted a real fight.